metabase/metabase/docs/embedding/signed-embedding-parameters.md

 your_embedding_url?breakfast=Scrambled_eggs#hide_parameters=breakfast
 ```

-## Restricting data in a signed embed with locked parameters
+## Restricting data with a locked parameter

 If you want to restrict the data that's displayed in an embedded dashboard or SQL question, you can set up a **locked parameter**.
 A locked parameter filters the data in a dashboard or SQL question _before_ the results are displayed to the end user in a signed embed.